NP-Completeness Proofs of All or Nothing, Water Walk, and Remembered Length Using the T-Metacell Framework: Abstract

 \section{Abstract}

-All or Nothing and Water Walk are pencil puzzles that involve constructing a continuous loop on a rectangular grid under specific constraints.
+All or Nothing, Water Walk, and Remembered Length are pencil puzzles that involve constructing a continuous loop on a rectangular grid under specific constraints.
 In this paper, we analyze their computational complexity using the T-metacell framework developed by Tang~\cite{tang2022frameworklooppathpuzzle} and MIT Hardness Group~\cite{37puzzles}.
-We establish that both puzzles are NP-complete by providing reductions from the problem of finding a Hamiltonian cycle in a maximum-degree-3 spanning subgraph of a rectangular grid graph.
+We establish that the puzzles are NP-complete by providing reductions; the first two puzzles, from the problem of finding a Hamiltonian cycle in a maximum-degree-3 spanning subgraph of a rectangular grid graph, and the last, from the problem of finding a Hamiltonian cycle in a required-edge directed rectangular grid graph.